kevin-mumaw/hypersonic-defense-screener/STORY.md

 I spent 21 years in the United States Army — enlisted Signal Corps as a network operator and analyst, then commissioned as an Infantry officer and later Civil Affairs.
-After college in Indiana and a short career as an Assembly language programmer at an insurance company in Michigan, I joined the Army in 1999.
+After college in Indiana and a short career as an Assembly Language and COBOL programmer at an insurance company in Michigan, I joined the Army in 1999.
 After retirement as a Major, I earned a masters in cybersecurity, worked a year for the FBI, then spent several years protecting critical technical defense programs